JayWood/the-seo-framework/readme.txt

 	* `the_seo_framework_is_settings_page()` function.
 	* Extra `$post_id` arguments, see **Filter notes** for more information below.
 	* TODO Multibyte support for paged URLs (urlencode) ??
 Is this needed ??.
+	* Untitled Term Name when using WordPress core archive title filters when returning falsy.
 * **Changed:**
 	/
 	* `AutoDescription_Core::post_type_support()` now has an array argument parameter.